-I know my past blogs have all been about adoption.
-Please forgive me; it is just where a lot of my energy is focused right now during my leave.
 This week we had our first meeting with the cleft team for our daughters first lip surgery she will have late this summer.
-It got me thinking about the impending scar that will soon take the place of her beautiful wide smile ( I am sure the scar will be beautiful too I belong to a group of adoptive parents of Chinese-American children and one group of adoptive parents of cleft-affected children.
+It got me thinking about the impending scar that will soon take the place of her beautiful wide smile ( I am sure the scar will be beautiful too – Update: It is!
+I belong to a group of adoptive parents of Chinese-American children and one group of adoptive parents of cleft-affected children.
 Almost weekly, the topic of scar tissue massage comes up.
 “What should I do?’, or “What should I use?” commonly are asked by fellow board dwellers.
-Here is my take and professional experience on scar massage.
+Here is my take and professional experience on massage for all types of scars.

 Post-surgical scar massage has become increasingly popular in the massage field.
 With the increase of C-sections, gastric bypass, breast augmentation/reductions, and other surgeries, people are looking for ways to make it LOOK and FEEL like these surgeries did not take place.
 Luckily scar massage is one of those easy things people can do at home that makes a big cosmetic and physical difference.
 Massage therapists can also help people with complex scars, scars that are hard to reach, or they can help instruct clients about scar management at home.